OmarBedawi/my_first_e-store/readme_files/testing/testing.md

-> As a User, I would like to easily see the informations of the e-Books.
+> As a User, I would like to easily see the product's details.

-* On all the screen size, the essential informations of every e-Book are displayed below the e-Book cover.
+* On all the screen size, the essential informations of every product are displayed below its image.
-If the user clic on a e-Book cover, he will access a page with all the info plus a description of the product.
+If the user clic on a product's image, he will access a page with all the product's details, including the product's description.
 On this page users can add items to the shopping bag.